kevinweber/inline-comments/readme.txt

 == Changelog ==

 = 2.1.1 =
+* Changed option "Remove Permalinks" to "Display Permalinks" (permalinks are hidden by default as from now).
+If this option is checked, a permalink icon will be displayed next to each comment.
 * Improved colour picker.
 * Scroll smoothly when the user clicks on a comment's permalink icon.
 * Fix: Replaced '<?=' with '<?php echo'.